Klein Bicycle Corporation: Innovations

 Some off-road models featured two designs of one-piece welded stem-bar combination, marketed as "Mission Control" (MC), that eliminated clamping bolts and excess material.
 The original version, MC1, used a quill stem and required a 1 in threaded steerer.
 MC2 used a locknut tightening against a collet that sat between the fork steerer and the stem, and a special eight pointed wrench was required to remove it.
 The steerer had to be cut to the correct length in order to adjust the height of the stem.
 MC3 was a third version that was only the stem, thus the handlebar was not welded.

 Klein held a patent for an improved method of routing cables through the frame of a bicycle, that reduced aerodynamic drag and stress on the frame.
 The front and rear derailleur cables were routed through the down tube, and the rear brake cable through the top tube, although some models changed in 2002 to top tube cable routing for greater harmonisation with Shimano components.

 In the 2002 model year, Klein replaced 6061 aluminium alloy with a new alloy called ZR 9000, that used zirconium in place of chromium; the new alloy had not been assigned an industry number and it was named after the unused 9000 series.
 Advertised improvements included a 190 g decrease in weight per frame and a fatigue life five times longer than the 2001 model year frames.

 While Klein's use of aluminium for a bicycle frames was not entirely novel, his use of large diameter tubes was.
-Aluminium alloys have a Young's modulus around a third that of steel, but with thicker tubes he was able to make a bicycle that weighed around 15% less than a conventional model.
+Aluminium alloys have a Young's modulus around a third that of steel, but with larger diameter, thinner-walled tubes he was able to make a bicycle that weighed around 15% less than a conventional model.